 NJ FamilyCare Medicaid

-A federal- and state-funded health insurance program created to help New Jersey's uninsured children and certain low-income parents and guardians to have affordable health coverage.
+A federal- and state-funded health insurance program created to help New Jersey's uninsured children, certain low-income parents and guardians, pregnant women, and adults without dependent children between the ages of 19-64 to have affordable health coverage.
 1-800-701-0710.

 General Assistance Medicaid